 'For a more formal entrance, lamps placed at either end of the table will frame your vignette and will give off a beautiful welcoming glow in the evenings.'

 10. Prop a ladder shelf against the wall if you have a narrow hallway

 If you like the idea of a console table but your narrow hallway doesn't allow for it, propping a rustic-looking ladder shelf against the wall is a great alternative.

-With shelves for displaying decorative house plants and storing every day essentials; a hook to keep keys at hand and a ladder rung for hanging light coats and jackets, this Skagerak Nomad Rail makes for a handy narrow hallway storage solution.
+With shelves for displaying your top indoor plants (opens in new tab) and storing everyday essentials; a hook to keep keys at hand and a ladder rung for hanging light coats and jackets, this Skagerak Nomad Rail (opens in new tab) makes for a handy narrow hallway storage solution.